 Dissemination of Policy:

-4.0 Merit publications such as the Merit Connections newsletter to members, collateral material and Web site will publicize Merit’s affirmative action program and will feature articles on the progress, promotions and accomplishments of covered veterans.
+- Merit publications will publicize Merit’s affirmative action program and will feature articles on the progress, promotions and accomplishments of covered veterans.

 A. Executive Officers:

-1.0 Ultimate responsibility for the implementation of this policy and Merit’s other affirmative action programs rests with the Executive Officers (the President and Vice-Presidents).
-Each Executive Officer is responsible for the administration of this policy and Merit’s affirmative action program within his/her area of responsibility
+- Ultimate responsibility for the implementation of this policy and Merit’s other affirmative action programs rests with the Executive Officers (the President and Vice-Presidents).
+Each Executive Officer is responsible for the administration of this policy and Merit’s affirmative action program within his/her area of responsibility.

 B. Director of Affirmative Action Programs: